David-Dohyun-Im/flick-example/README.md

 # Build all widgets
 npm run build

-# The build script is provided by floydr:
+# The build script is provided by chatjs-hooks:
-# node_modules/floydr/build-all.mts
+# node_modules/chatjs-hooks/build-all.mts
 ```

 ### Python Commands